top of page

 WHY CHOOSE CODE RED TRAINING?

-• Code Red Training runs courses at the amazing Lifeskills Create Centre in Bristol - you will not find a more realistic training venue for a Level 3 course in the Southwest.
+• Code Red Training runs RTACC courses at the amazing Lifeskills Create Centre in Bristol - you will not find a more realistic training venue for a Level 3 course in the Southwest.

 • Code Red Training is also able to provide bespoke on-site training packages with emergency scenarios specific to workplaces to meet the learning needs of staff and responders.